 How much spending is uncontrollable?

-As a matter of law, though, entitlement spending can be controlled in the long run by changing eligibility criteria or the nature of the benefit.
-This would require Congress to actively change the law, but as implied above, that is politically perilous.
-In contrast, unless renewed, a discretionary program will automatically expire when its funding does.
+As a matter of law, though, entitlement spending can be controlled by changing eligibility criteria or the generosity of benefits.
+This would require Congress to actively change the law, but as implied above, that is sometimes politically perilous.
+In contrast, a discretionary program, unless renewed, will automatically expire when its funding does.
 Discretionary spending is therefore often assumed to be easier to control than entitlement spending.
 But the difference should not be exaggerated: cuts in appropriations from year to year can also be highly unpopular and politically difficult.
 Also, it should be noted that similar concerns apply to tax expenditures—tax breaks that function much like spending programs run through the tax code.